jeroendoggen/Arduino-TestSuite/README.md

 Typical Output:
 ---------------
-Two Arduino libraries are tested, one passes, one fails.
+In this examples, two Arduino libraries are tested, one passes, one fails.

 ````
 =============================================================